 Having a portable hard drive is a sound practice.
 Not only does it allow you to transfer files among computers, it also provides a means of backup, which we strongly encourage.

-With the advent of mobile computing, technology can easily follow us anywhere in compact form.
-Apple’s iOS devices (iPhone, iPad) and the various Android smartphones available are great devices for organizing one’s schedule, remaining in contact, and as tools for research, as well as for basic photo, video and audio.
-While they are not required for J School programs, they are very helpful.
+Apple’s iOS devices (iPhone, iPad) and the various Android smartphones available are great devices for organizing one’s schedule, remaining in contact, tools for research, as well as for basic mobile photo, video and audio capture.
+While they are not required for J-School programs, they are very helpful.

 During the school year, students will use cameras to capture stills for their print and digital stories.
-Canon cameras are provided by the School’s equipment room and are checked out to photojournalism students, usually for no more than 48 hours at a time.
-The school provides Canon 30D, Rebel T2i and a limited supply of T4i DSLRs, which are available to students enrolled in photojournalism courses or the seven-week photo skills classes.
-The 30D, T2i and T4i are advanced cameras with full manual controls and removable lenses.
+Canon cameras are provided by the School’s equipment room and are checked out to all students for no more than 3 days at a time.
+Students taking a photojournalism class or photo skills class can checkout the camera for the duration of the class as long as they pay the associated fee.
+The school provides Canon Rebel T2i and a limited supply of T4i DSLRs, which are available to any students enrolled at the J-School.
+The T2i and T4i are advanced cameras with full manual controls and removable lenses.

-For students interested in purchasing their own digital cameras, we recommend you choose a device that:
+For students interested in purchasing their own digital cameras, here are some guidelines:

 High-Level SLR: Canon 5D Mark II or Mark III; Nikon D600 or D800

-Students who plan to do much DSLR video might consider getting audio equipment as well, though the school does have a good supply on hand.
-See below.
+Students who plan to do much DSLR video might consider getting audio equipment as well.

 Students who expect to do a great deal of audio work may want to consider acquiring their own recorder.